Jochen-Ziegenbalg/homepage-JZ/README.md

 # Github Homepage of Jochen Ziegenbalg
-This is a ighly experimental page.
+This is a highly experimental page.

 Books